Mozart Medal (Mexico)

-The Mozart Medal (Spanish: Medalla Mozart) is a music award in Mexico.
+The Mozart Medal (Spanish as Medalla Mozart) is a music award in Mexico.
 It is administered by the Austrian embassy and the Academia Medalla Mozart.
 In the past the Domecq Cultural Institute (Instituto Cultural Domecq) was involved.

-It was established in 1991, the 200th anniversary of Wolfgang Amadeus Mozart's death.
+It was established in 1991, during the 200th anniversary of Wolfgang Amadeus Mozart's death.

 Notable recipients

 Among the award's recipients are: